 When I mentioned happiness at the start, I did not mean, however, its commercialised, pharmaceutical substitute, but publicly experienced pleasure as defined by Hannah Arendt – rejoicing in the participation in events of the world that transcend the individual particularism, as during the May ’68 Revolution, which infamously began in March in Poland … Public happiness, irrespective of what the world of advertising seems to imply, means a sharing of utopian moments where it seems that reality can still be changed, as during the Black Protest or annual MANIFA demonstration.
 Contrary to post-enthusiastic contemporary trends, I believe that revolution is precisely about the joy derived from shared action, irrespective of the results achieved.
 Revolution means equal access to satisfaction, both mental and by all means physical; it is the egalitarian care of one another and a proximity which allows us to transcend the sense of alienation.
-The revolutionary power of happiness lies precisely in the transcendence and transgression of the barrier of fear, caused by the injustice of the system, the same is a real alternative to nationalistic kind of autism and neoliberal depression.
+The revolutionary power of happiness lies precisely in the transcendence and transgression of the barrier of fear, caused by the injustice of the system, the same is a real alternative to isolation and depression.

 Revolution must be affective, or it will not be at all